splunk/observability-workshop/docs/otel/k3s.md

     splunk-otel-collector-k8s-cluster-receiver-6956d4446f-gwnd7   0/1     Running   0          10s
     ```

-=== "Smart Agent Output"

-    ```
-    NAME                   READY   STATUS    RESTARTS   AGE
-    signalfx-agent-66tvr   1/1     Running   0          7s
-    ```

-Ensure there are no errors by tailing the logs from the OpenTelemetry Collector/Smart Agent Pod.
-Output should look similar to the log output shown in the Output tabs below.
+Ensure there are no errors by tailing the logs from the OpenTelemetry Collector pod.
+Output should look similar to the log output shown in the Output tab below.

 Use the label set by the `helm` install to tail logs (You will need to press ++ctrl+c++ to exit).
 Or use the installed `k9s` terminal UI for bonus points!

-=== "Open Telemetry Collector Log"
+=== "Shell Command"

     ```
     sudo kubectl logs -l app=splunk-otel-collector -f
     ```

-=== "Open Telemetry Collector Output"
+=== "Example Output"

     ```
     2021-03-21T16:11:10.900Z        INFO    service/service.go:364  Starting receivers...